 - Dishonest behavior in regard to food.

-Binge eating/purging is when a person eats large amounts of food, overeats well beyond the point of fullness, and feels out of control while doing so.
+Binge eating/purging is when a person eats large amounts of food, overeating well beyond the point of fullness, and feels out of control while doing so.
 The sense of being out of control is what separates binge eating from regular overeating.
-As a way to offset the bingeing, the person often follows the eating with self-induced vomiting, the misuse of laxatives, enemas, diuretics, or excessive exercise.
+As a way to offset the bingeing, the person then follows the eating with self-induced vomiting, the misuse of laxatives, enemas, diuretics, or excessive exercise.

 People who binge eat are severely preoccupied with their body shape and weight, especially because that’s where they base their feelings of self-worth.
-The criteria to diagnose a person with binge eating/purging is that he engages in the inappropriate behavior at least twice a week for at least three months.
+The criteria to diagnose a person with binge eating/purging is that they engage in the inappropriate behavior at least twice a week for at least three months.
 Some people don’t binge eat, but regularly purge after eating small amounts of food.

 People who struggle with binge eating may show the following signs:

-- Eating a large quantity of food in one episode than in a normal meal or snack.
+- Eating a larger quantity of food in one instance than in a normal meal or snack.

-- Feeling that eating is not able to be controlled when the binge begins.
+- Feeling that eating can’t be controlled when bingeing begins.

 - Makes up excuses for food that goes missing or money that’s taken to pay for food.